A clear path ahead

 “At the end of the day it wasn’t my calling,” he said of his decision to look for work outside the corporate environment.
 “I felt confident that I could step out and do what I wanted to do.”

-“The beauty about our profession is how flexible it is, and the ability for you to find a path that’s right for you.”
+“The beauty of our profession is how flexible it is, and the ability for you to find a path that’s right for you.”

 Although his classmates are working with some of the biggest accounting firms, there are others who went different directions.
 Graduates from CSU’s Master of Accountancy program have found work at nonprofits, heading up accounting and auditing departments in industry positions, and have even started up their own businesses outside of accounting by using their skills and knowledge to better position themselves in the market.